 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Workshop preparation and participation Formative & Summative 10% No 1, 2, 3, 7, 8 Practical work Formative & Summative 20% Yes

 1 – 8 In – Semester Tests Formative & Summative 10-30% No 1, 2, 3, 8 Written Examination Summative 40-60% No 1, 2, 3, 8

 To obtain a grade of Pass or better in this course, a student must achieve a result of at least 30% in each practical and an overall result of 40% for the practical component and attend the final examination.

-The tutorials are compulsory.
-The grade for the tutorial will be based on the student’s preparation and participation during the tutorial as assessed by the tutor.
+The workshops are compulsory.
+The grade for the workshop will be based on the student’s preparation and participation during the workshop as assessed by the workshop facilitator.